jrm402/auto-create-release-action/README.md

 To get started, create a workflow `.yml` file in your `.github/workflows` directory.
 There is an [example workflow](#example-workflow) below.

+> [!NOTE]
+> This action requires read/write permission for the `GITHUB_TOKEN`.
+Please review [these instructions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) to set the permissions appropriately for your repository.

 ### Inputs

 The following inputs are available.
 All inputs are optional.